 Maitland-Newcastle Director Of Schools Gerard Mowbray details the very beginnings of Catherine McAuley Catholic College, Medowie.

-The kernel for the foundation of college was a study Bishop Bill commissioned and which the Catholic Schools Office carried out in late-2015 early-2016.
+The kernel for the foundation of the College was a study commissioned by Bishop Bill Wright which the Catholic Schools Office carried out in late-2015 early-2016.
 The study was an analysis of the provision of secondary education in the Diocese of Maitland-Newcastle.
 Historically, schools had been built where populations existed, but over the previous 30 years it was obvious that demographics had shifted.
 We needed a thorough analysis of what needs existed and how the Diocese would respond.

 External consultancy Key Insights, chaired by Ellen Davis-Meehan, undertook the comprehensive study and provided a neutral analysis of needs.
 The study included surveying every parent, student and staff member and priest in the Diocese; holding conversations with every secondary school community; staging community consultations in all regional centres; and convening an expert panel of educators and academics to provide advice.
 It was certainly the most exhaustive educational study undertaken in the Diocese’s history.

 By mid-2016 a set of 12 recommendations were approved for implementation by Bishop Wright.
 These were to transform the face of secondary Catholic schooling.
 In response to demographic and educational needs, some key provisions included a secondary school in the vicinity of Thornton to Raymond Terrace, a secondary school to serve the northern peninsula, the development of Gateshead and Lochinvar to accommodate Years 11 and 12, the creation of a multi-campus All Saints’ College in Maitland incorporating St Peter’s and St Mary’s, and the provision of a school to accommodate secondary students at significant risk of not completing their schooling.